PritomDas/PritomDas/README.md

  🌱 I’m currently preparing for AWS Solutions Architect and CompTia Security+

- 👯 I’m looking to collaborate for a helping in building Data Pipelines and Cloud Infrastructures.
+ 👯 I’m looking to collaborate for helping to build Data Pipelines and Cloud Infrastructures.

  🤔 I’m looking for Cloud Security related full time positions.